There Used to Be a Forest There: A Very Short Introduction to the History of Forests in Ireland

 Ireland maintained a low forest area for many reasons, some natural (for example lands transitioning to peatlands which cannot support forest ecosystems) and some anthropogenic (for example burning down forests).
 One major cause for the extensive deforestation was clearing the land for agriculture (i.e., crops and livestock).
 Forests were seen as wasted land; an unfortunate view still held by some today.
 Some landowners will plant trees only on land that is too poor to do anything else, such as land that is not suitable for livestock grazing.

 With education, outreach and a number of incentives, forestry is becoming much more important and appealing to landowners and the public.
-This change in understanding forestry is essential, so that Ireland will grow to a 17% forested country by 2030 as set by the Irish Government.
+This change in understanding forestry is essential, so that Ireland will grow to an 18% forested country by 2050 as set by the Irish Government.
 Our ForES project aims to play a key part in developing innovative forestry tools to enhance the sustainability and diversity of these new and existing forests.

 Department of Agriculture, Food and the Marine.
 2020.
 Forest Statistics Ireland 2020.